FAQs: Applying for Master degree programmes at the Department of Business and Economics

 Enrolment

-You have to hand in your Bachelor degree within the application period.
+Please upload your Bachelor degree within the application period.

-Students will be automatically registered for their classes in the first semester.
+Students will automatically be registered for their classes in the first semester.

-If you have received 180 ECTS within your previous studies you have to make an internship within the third semester.
+If you have received 180 ECTS within your previous studies you should do an internship within the third semester to gain additional 30 ECTS.
 The content of this internship has to be related to the master programme you have chosen.
-Whether previous work experience or an internship can be acknowledged will be verified after matriculation at the HWR Berlin.
-In exceptional circumstances the course director could acknowledge previous practical experience.
-This acknowledgement means that you are exempted from the internship and you can write your thesis in the third semester, but you will not receive extra 30 ECTS on your transcript.
+Whether previous work experience or an internship can be acknowledged, will be verified after matriculation at the HWR Berlin.
+Please hand in the relevant documents to the Master’s Office after your start here.
+The decision is made by the course director of the Master’s programme.

 Financial aspects

 There are no tuition fees.
 Semester fees currently sum up to approximately €300 per semester (subject to change), which includes public transportation in Berlin.
+Find more information here.

 The German Academic Exchange Service (DAAD) is the largest funding organisation in the world supporting the international exchange of students and scholars.
 Furthermore, Germany has various foundations supporting international students studying in Germany.
 An online database for scholarships is offered by the DAAD.

+Many students work during their studies.
+However, our master’s progammes are full-time.
+Please plan accordingly.
 Whether you are allowed to work depends on your visa status.

 General information

-- Master of Arts (M.A.) for Global Supply Chain and Operations Management, International Business & Consulting, International Economics, International Marketing Management (English), Marketing Management (dt./engl.), Political Economy of European Integration
+• Master of Arts (M.A.) for Global Supply Chain and Operations Management, International Business & Consulting, International Economics, International Marketing Management (English), Marketing Management (dt./engl.), Political Economy of European Integration

-- Master of Science (M.Sc.) for Business Intelligence and Process Management, Finance, Accounting, Controlling and Taxation (FACT), International Finance
+• Master of Science (M.Sc.) for Business Intelligence and Process Management, Finance, Accounting, Controlling and Taxation (FACT), International Finance

-- Master of Law (LL.M) Business Law in an International Context
+• Master of Law (LL.M) Business Law in an International Context

-If you have received less than 210 ECTS within your previous studies you have to make an internship within the third semester.
-In this case, the Master programme will last for four semesters.
-Students who were not awarded with ECTS during their undergraduate programme (usually from outside the European Union), will not be asked to complete a placement.
-The content of this internship has to be related to the master programme you have chosen.
+If you have received less than 210 ECTS within your previous studies you have to do an internship within the third semester.
+In this case, the master’s programme will last for four semesters.
+The content of this internship has to be related to the master’s programme you have chosen.
 Whether previous work experience or an internship can be acknowledged will be verified after matriculation at the HWR Berlin.
-In exceptional circumstances the course director could acknowledge previous practical experience.
-This acknowledgement means that you are exempted from the internship and you can write your thesis in the third semester, but you will not receive extra 30 ECTS on your transcript.
+Please hand in the relevant documents to the master’s office after your start here.
+The decision is made by the course director of the master programme.

-Unfortunately not.
-Due to maximum capacity, we are unable to do so.
+Unfortunately not, due to maximum capacity, we are unable to do so.
 Please note that enrolment in more than one university at one time is not allowed.